Alexandra Borchardt is a senior journalist, book author, lecturer and media adviser.

 She is a member of the Committee for Editorial Independence at Czech publishing house Economia and a board member of Constructive Foundation in Aarhus.
 At the Council of Europe she served as a rapporteur on the Committee of Experts on Freedom of Expression and Digital Technologies until September 2021 and prior to that as vice chair on the Committee of Experts on Quality Journalism in the Digital Age.

-At SZ she held several functions in the politics and business sections.
+At SZ she held leadership roles in the politics and business sections.
 She was also founding editor of Süddeutsche’s ‘Plan W’, an award-winning quarterly magazine for women and business.
-In her reporting she has focused on internet and democracy and the future of work.
-In 2015 she published Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt (The Internet between Dictatorship and Anarchy: Ten Assertions about Democracy in the Digital World), Süddeutsche Zeitung Edition Streitschrift.
 Before joining SZ she worked for Financial Times Deutschland and Deutsche Presse-Agentur.